No. 9 Maryland edges Nebraska 72-70 for 7th straight victory - WHIZ News

 BIG PICTURE

-Nebraska: The Cornhuskers have two seniors and just one victory in 2020.
-No one said rebuilding in the competitive Big Ten was going to be easy.
+Nebraska: The Cornhuskers have two seniors and just one win in 2020.
+No one said rebuilding in the competitive Big Ten was going to be easy, but sometimes a moral victory can feel pretty good.

+“Like I told them in the locker room, we just went toe-to-toe with the No. 9 team in the country,” Hoiberg said.
+“So a lot of positive tonight for our team.”

 Maryland: The Terrapins did what was necessary to keep their winning streak intact.
 Yeah, they started slowly against the struggling Cornhuskers, but that’s to be expected following an emotional comeback win at Illinois.